ccarruitero/makemehapi/exercises/uploads/problem.md

       console.log(body)
     })
-  },
-  config: {
-    output : 'stream',
-    parse : true
 }
-}

 ```

-Route information can be found in the Hapi directory
-in `node_modules` under Reference.md.
+More information about handling file upload can be found in the Hapi directory in `node_modules` under Reference.md.